berryc07/Pac-Man/README.md

-# Pac-Man
+# Modified Pac-Man
-A text-based Pac-Man game
+Based on the classic Pac-Man game